 Forex Trading Tip #4: Trade journaling is key

 Trade journals can help offset the time that you don’t spend on the charts.
-How, you ask?
+How do you ask?

 Journals not only keep us in line and help ensure we follow our trading rules, but they serve as a tool to help us remember what happened during the hours we were trading.

 Entering and reviewing your journal entries acts as more “trading reps,” in that it turns that one trade into two or three experiences, bringing you that much closer to trading mastery.